 Traffic Operations Center (formerly called Field Operations Building) - Overall, the mainlane plaza facilities at Park Street generally are in very good condition.
-The most significant deficiency noted was expired inspection certificates for some fire extinguishers (while all extinguishers with gauges were in the range of acceptable pressure).
-It should be noted that the elevator inspection certificate will need to be renewed April 11, 2015.
+There were no significant deficiencies noted in the Fall 2015 inspections.

 Toll Plaza and Access Walkway - There were no significant defects noted on the toll plaza or access walkway.